tsg162/CountryAPI/README.md

 ## Installation

 #### We'll use NGINX as the web server.
-Make a directory for the files, in this case /var/www/html/CountriesREST

-#### We'll use NGINX as the web server.
 Make a directory for the files, in this case `/var/www/html/CountriesREST`

 ```sh